 Dangerous Portland Intersections

 Motor vehicle and pedestrian crashes are a leading cause of preventable injury.
-Thus, there is a significant effort put into understanding what makes intersections dangerous and where the most accident prone intersections in Oregon are located.
+Thus, a significant effort is put into understanding what makes intersections dangerous and where the most accident-prone intersections in Oregon are located.

-According to one report5, the following are among the most accident prone intersections in Portland:
+According to one report, the following are among the most accidentprone intersections in Portland:

 What to Do After a Serious Oregon Car Accident